Table of Contents

 There may be scenarios when no callback is preferred.
 In this case entering NO_CALLBACK for the URL will avoid an un-necessary call to your servers.
 One common use case is for customers who are using mediation and the mediator is handling all the rewarding.
 Instead of sending zero rewards from fixed video the NO_CALLBACK can be provided for the URL which will avoid making this call.

 The setUserID is the MOST IMPORTANT call that you need to make if you’re managing your own currency.
 The value set in setUserID is what the snuid is set to in the Callback URL.
 It should be called as soon as the TapjoyConnect call succeeds on every app launch.
 Please wait for the TapjoyConnect call to succeed before setting the user ID, but make sure you set it before requesting ad content (In SDK versions 11.7+, Tapjoy implemented success/failure callbacks to our SDK.
 It may be advisable to build in logic that listens for these callbacks before requesting content).
 If set incorrectly, your users will not be rewarded and you will not get paid. setUserID should be set to the user’s unique ID in your game (such as a username or email address).
+For security and fraud detection purposes, the user ID should be constant for the lifetime of the user.
+(Do not, for example, use the user ID parameter to communicate information like the user’s level or score.)

 Only in the off chance your game doesn’t have unique ID, then we recommend that you set it as follows: